ULL-MII-SYTWS/for-await-solution/README.md

 # First Promise to Come is First to be Served

-Receives an array of promises (not an iterator) and returns an async generator that yields objects `{ value: promiseResult, index: promiseIndex, status: 'fulfilled' }` in the order they are fulfilled.
-In case of rejection yields an object `{ reason: errorMessage, index: promiseIndex, status: 'rejected' }`
+Receives an array of promises (not an iterator) and returns an async generator that yields objects like  `{ value: promiseResult, index: promiseIndex, status: 'fulfilled' }` in the order they are fulfilled.
+In case of rejection, the generator yields objects with this shape: `{ reason: errorMessage, index: promiseIndex, status: 'rejected' }`

 ## Usage